taichi-dev/taichi/docs/hello.rst

                 for i in range(10): # Serial :-(
                     ...

-**Struct-for loops** are particularly useful when iterating over (sparse) tensor elements.
+**Struct-for loops** are particularly useful when iterating over (sparse) array elements.
 In the code above, ``for i, j in pixels`` loops over all the pixel coordinates, i.e. ``(0, 0), (0, 1), (0, 2), ... , (0, 319), (1, 0), ..., (639, 319)``.

 .. note::

-    Struct-for is the key to :ref:`sparse` in Taichi, as it will only loop over active elements in a sparse tensor.
-In dense tensors, all elements are active.
+    Struct-for is the key to :ref:`sparse` in Taichi, as it will only loop over active elements in a sparse array.
+In dense arrays, all elements are active.

 .. warning::